 When all the people in the synagogue heard these things, they became very angry.
 They got up, forced Jesus out of town, and took him to the edge of the cliff on which the town was built.
 They planned to throw him off the edge, but Jesus walked through the crowd and went on his way.
 [Luke 4:28-30 (NCV)]

-Right after writing yesterday’s devotion about selfishness being the opposite of love, I came across the words of an author that suggest that fear is the opposite of love because you cannot love and fear at the same time.
-This gave be pause; can something be the opposite of more than one thing?
+While writing yesterday’s devotion about selfishness being the opposite of love, I found several authors who suggested that fear is the opposite of love.
+This gave me pause; can something be the opposite of more than one thing?

+Fear happens when we look at ourselves rather than trust in God.
 Perhaps fear and selfishness are two sides of the same coin.
-If we’re fearful, in an effort to protect ourselves, we become selfish.
-When we’re selfish, it’s likely we’re afraid of something or someone.
+When we’re fearful, we become selfish and, when we’re selfish, it’s likely we’re afraid of something or someone.
 Love, however, is the antidote to both afflictions.
-God is love and where God’s love is, there is no fear.
+God is love and where God’s love is, there is neither selfishness nor fear.